 In order to support EcoCult’s in-depth research and editorial, the brands listed below may have paid a fee to be included, and there may also be affiliate links, which pay EcoCult a small percentage of the sale price if you click and buy.
 As always, EcoCult only works with brands we think are doing good things, and this carefully curated list is a reflection of that.
 Support EcoCult editorial by supporting them!

-I’m not going to lie: One of my favorite things about sundresses is the lack of decision-making involved.
+I’m not going to lie: One of my favorite things about sundresses and house dresses is the lack of decision-making involved.
 You don’t have to find two pieces that match—you can just throw on a dress with some sandals or heels and look cute without really trying.

-So, if you’re looking for eco-friendly, ethically made sundresses for this spring and summer, we’ve rounded up the best brands and boutiques for you.
-But first, here’s an overview of why the brands below are so great, and what you should look for while you’re shopping for sustainable sundresses:
+So, if you’re looking for eco-friendly, ethically made sundresses you can wear to the park or just your patio, we’ve rounded up the best brands and boutiques for you.
+But first, here’s an overview of why the brands below are so great, and what you should look for while you’re shopping for casual dresses:

 Earth-friendly fabrics: Most of these brands use fabrics like Tencel, organic cotton, hemp, and linen.
 Most of these natural fibers are pretty breathable, which is good if there’s a chance you might break a sweat in your dress.
 Go for certified organic whenever you can, especially with cotton.